-The first peak on the left when driving up to the lakes is Mt.
-Olsen.
-This is a rather humble and easily approachable high point on the ridge leading to "South Peak".
-Olsen is a simple class 1-2 hike that can be done in a few hours or it can be combined with "South Peak" and Black Mountain, the higher peaks along the ridge to the west.
+Mount Olsen is the first peak on the left when driving up to the parking area.
+This is a rather humble and easily approachable summit with 395' of prominence.
+Mount Olsen is often combined with South Peak and Black Mountain, the higher peaks along the ridge to the west.

 From Bridgeport take 395 south 13 miles to Conway Summit.